Andrea Jeremiah: Acting career

 She signed for Selvaraghavan's fantasy-adventure film Aayirathil Oruvan, which released in early 2010.
-In 2011, she agreed to play a minor supporting role in Venkat Prabhu's multi-starrer Mankatha, which was released in August 2011.
-In 2013, she made her debut in Malayalam cinema with Rajeev Ravi's romance film Annayum Rasoolum.
-She has rated this film as the best in her career.
-She played a role in Kamal Haasan's Vishwaroopam and reprised the role in its sequel, which released in 2018.
+In 2011, she agreed to play a minor supporting role in Venkat Prabhu's multi-starrer Mankatha, which was released in August 2011 and became one of the biggest commercial success.

+In 2013, Andrea made her debut in Malayalam cinema with Rajeev Ravi's romance film Annayum Rasoolum, in which she played a Christian salesgirl opposite Fahadh Faasil.
+Anil R. Nair stated, "Andrea gels flawlessly to her mysterious character."
+The film was a commercial success and she termed it as the best film in her career.

-Andrea has completed filming for Puthiya Thiruppangal, in which she plays a journalist.
+In Puthiya Thiruppangal, she played a journalist.
 In Endrendrum Punnagai, she played a model and she also acted in the Malayalam film London Bridge.
-And her next film as female lead is Aranmanai (2014), directed by Sundar C., It was a major commercial success and, as well as being a breakthrough film in her career.
+Her next film as female lead was the 2014 Aranmanai, directed by Sundar C. It was a box office success as well as a breakthrough film in her career.

-She had signed on to director Ram's Taramani, which released in 2017.

 In 2015, Andrea was cast alongside Mohanlal in Loham, directed by Ranjith.
-This was her third Malayalam film, and the first with Mohanlal.
+This was her first film with Mohanlal and was a success at the box office.

+In 2017, Andrea played a single mother in Ram's Taramani opposite Vasanth Ravi.
+Anupama Subramanian noted, "Andrea has given a performance to match the gravitas of her character.
+Taramani had plenty to offer and Andrea has not let the writers down.
+She simply excels."
+The film was a box office success and earned her acclaim.

-In 2021, her first release was Master, which she played an Extended cameo role, then she appeared as lead in Arya's Aranmanai 3, directed by Sundar C. The film received mixed reviews but became a hit film.
+She played a role in Kamal Haasan's Vishwaroopam and reprised the role in its sequel, which released in 2018.
+In 2021, her first release was Master, which she played Vananthi.
+The film received mixed-to-positive and became successful at the box-office.
+Then she appeared as lead in Aranmanai 3, directed by Sundar C Though the film received mostly negative reviews, it became a commercial hit.